 The chancellor has unveiled his support package to get us through the winter months.
 Money expert Laura Whateley explains what they mean for your finances

-The scheme works as follows: from 1st November for six months until April the government will contribute towards your wages as long as you work at least a third of your normal hours, if the business you work for is still open.
+The government will contribute towards your wages, as long as you work at least a fifth of your normal hours, if the business you work for is still open.

-It means that you’ll receive a minimum of 77 per cent of your normal pay, where you earn £3,125 a month or less, some of which will have to come from your employer, and you’ll have to have a job to do at least a third of the time you normally work.
-The furlough scheme paid up to 80 per cent of wages.
+It means that you’ll receive a minimum of 73 per cent of your normal pay, where you earn £3,125 a month or less, some of which will have to come from your employer.

 This will only apply to wages, the government will not contribute towards national insurance or pension payments, which can be expensive for employers.
 Pensions contributions should still reflect your total pay packet.